maxvons/astro-blog-starter/README.md

 ## Styling setup

 I prefer to style most of my Astro components using the `<style>` tag directly in the component.
-This keeps the styling code as close to the component and markup as possible while avoiding clutter in the markup through a ton of utility classes.
+This keeps the styles as close to the component and markup as possible while avoiding clutter in the markup through a ton of utility classes.
 This template has therefore been designed with this in mind.
 If you prefer a different setup—for example something like Tailwind CSS—you will need to configure that yourself.
+Please see the relevant section "Adding support for Tailwind CSS" if you want to do this.

 ### Global styles